Mdo352/GifTastic/README.md

 # GifTastic
 Press any one of the buttons to populate 10 gif images.
-The purpose of this project is to display from an api call.
+Or create a custom button.
+The purpose of this project is to use data from an api call.

 ## Task-list
--[] create a favorited Gif section
+- [ ] create a favorited Gif section